whg-training/statistics-course/4_Statistical_modelling_III:Hidden_Markov_models/practicals/glycophorin_cnvs/glycophorin_cnv_hmm.md

 <https://web.ece.ucsb.edu/Faculty/Rabiner/ece259/Reprints/tutorial%20on%20hmm%20and%20applications.pdf>

 The only complication is that to avoid numerical over/underflow we work in log space, so have to change expressions accordingly.
-In particular multiplications get converted to additions in log space.
-These are best computed by the log-sum-exp formula that should already be loaded (`log.sum.exp` ).
+Multiplications get converted to additions in log space.
+But to avoid numerical issues, *additions* of probabilities are best converted by using the `log.sum.exp()` function (that should already be loaded), rather than using `log( sum( exp()))` directly.

-To avoid problems with under/overflow, this function works in log space.

 ```R
 # a generally useful function: